Additional policies and procedures exist that might be applicable.

 For a list of commercial document delivery services, go to Commercial Document Delivery Providers.

-On the Book request form, include author(s), complete title, edition, publisher, place, publication date and ISBN, if available.
+On the Book request form include the author(s), complete title, edition, publisher, place, publication date, and ISBN, if available.
 Providing the ISBN expedites a request.
 Publisher, place/date of publication and edition are important, as some books have several editions and publishers.

 If you are willing to accept any edition, note that on the request form.

 Dissertation and thesis loans are handled as books.
-See Book & Book Chapter Requests above.
+See: Book & Book Chapter Requests

 Using UMI's Dissertation Express, ILL can order print copies of many dissertations for users to keep.
 An unbound, shrink-wrapped copy is delivered within 3-4 working days.
 Payment must be made before the request is submitted.

 Individuals may use a major credit card to purchase a dissertation directly from UMI.
-Call (800) 521-3042, visit their website, or obtain an application from the ILL Office.
+Call (800) 521-3042, visit the ProQuest Dissertations & Theses website, or obtain an application from the ILL Office.

 Patent requests must include the patent number and should include language and country.